I-League 2020-21 Fixtures: Sudeva Delhi vs Mohammedan Sporting in season opener, full fixtures, match timings and more | Goal.com

 I-League 2020-21 Fixtures: Sudeva Delhi vs Mohammedan Sporting in season opener, full fixtures, match timings and more

-The second match of the season will see a new looked Punjab FC play Aizawl FC at the Kalyani Municipal Corporation Stadium on the same day.
+The second match of the season will see a new look Punjab FC play Aizawl FC at the Kalyani Municipal Corporation Stadium on the same day.

-Fixtures for only the first 11 rounds, which consists of 55 matches, have been released right now out of which the date, venue and kick-off time will be released later.
+Fixtures for only the first 11 rounds, which consists of 55 matches, have been released.
+The date, venue and kick-off time will be released later.

-The entire tournament will be held behind closed doors in West Bengal, thanks in no small part to the Covid-19 pandemic which means the teams will have to stay in a bio-bubble for the duration of the tournament.
+The entire tournament will be held behind closed doors in West Bengal, due to the Covid-19 pandemic which means the teams will have to stay in a bio-bubble for the duration of the tournament.

-Most of the teams have already started their pre-season in tough circumstances in West Bengal and will be looking to get themselves in shape with just a month left for the start of the tournament.
+Most of the teams have already started their pre-season in West Bengal and will be looking to get themselves in shape with just a month left for the start of the tournament.

 Table of Contents